accuser/uln/docs/index.md

 ## Improving Validation with Regular Expressions

-After considering the format of ULNs more carefully, we realize better way to do this is by using a regular expression.
+After considering the format of ULNs more carefully, we relize there is a better way to do this is by using a regular expression.
 Here's a suitable pattern:

 ```java
 String ULN_REGEX = "^[0-9]{10}$";